 - 1. Many concerns can be dealt with informally.
-Your first point of contact should be the pupil's form tutor, head of year, subject teacher or pastoral leader. - 2.
+Your first point of contact should be the pupil's class teacher or phase leader. - 2.
 Arrangements will be made to meet with you or make contact by telephone, or in writing, as soon as possible.
 The member of staff dealing with the issue should make a brief note of the concerns and an indication of the outcome of the discussion including any agreed actions. - 3.
 When you raise a complaint, depending upon the circumstances, the school will give consideration as to who would be the appropriate person to address it and whether it should be dealt with informally or moved to the formal stage. - 4.
 It may be necessary to take advice before responding to a concern.
 If so, the school will endeavour to provide you with an update on the progress of their enquiries as quickly as possible. - 5.
 If you remain dissatisfied following this informal approach, you may raise a formal complaint.